-Any person who is currently an expat or immigrant may be a curator.
+Any person who is currently an expat, expat-turned-immigrant, or a recent repatriate may be a curator.
 We define expat as anyone who lives temporarily in a country other than their “home” country, regardless of the reason you live abroad.
 If you’ve previously curated another RoCur account, we welcome your experience.
 If you aren’t currently an expat, but have been in the past, and you still want to contribute, please consider donating materials that documented your time abroad to the Expatriate Archive Centre (EAC).
 You can read about what the EAC collects and from whom here.

 What do curators get out of it?